 Most of the following categories of literature are present in every scholarly discipline, and may be intuitive to someone familiar with using reference works, but the sciences also contain some specialized resources that don’t appear (or don’t appear frequently) in other disciplines.

-Annual Review: published by Annual Reviews, a non-profit organization, these works provide critical reviews of the year’s most important scientific papers.
+Published by Annual Reviews, a non-profit organization, these works provide critical reviews of the year’s most important scientific papers.
 These publications are considered extremely important in their disciplines (they are very highly cited, and each one is ranked among the top ten journals in its respective field).
 Usually, about 30 papers are reviewed each year.
 Annual reviews are published for nearly 40 different disciplines in four broad categories: biomedical, physical, social, and special sciences.

-Conference Proceeding: these consist of the papers that are presented at a professional conference, collected into a single volume.
+These are the papers that are presented at a professional conference, collected into a single volume.
 Conferences are one of the first areas that research findings are often discussed, and many of these papers will go on to be formally published in the scientific literature.
 Research results discussed in conferences may be preliminary.

-Dictionary: works of this type provide short-to-moderate length definitions of terminology in a particular field.
+Works of this type provide short-to-moderate length definitions of terminology in a particular field.
 They are useful when researching, to define unfamiliar terms.
 The boundary between dictionary and encyclopedia blurs in the sciences at times; it is not unusual to see titles such as The Encyclopedic Dictionary of (Subject).

-Directory: these works usually provide contact information for organizations, individuals, or institutions working in one of the scientific disciplines.
+Rarely used now due to the internet making this kind of information easier to find, directories provide contact information for organizations, individuals, or institutions working in one of the scientific disciplines.
 For example, the International Research Centers Directory provides contact and other information for non-U.S. research organizations.

-Encyclopedia: encyclopedias offer topic-specific entries that are usually aimed at a fairly general audience.
+Encyclopedias offer topic-specific entries that are usually aimed at a fairly general audience.
 Entries can be varied in length–more extensive or longer-lived topics tend to have very long entries, while newer or less important topics can have shorter entries.
 Some encyclopedias provide signed articles (that is, the author of each entry is indicated); some also provide bibliographic references for further research.

-Journals: journals are the most important source for a researcher to consult, as they constitute the “moving front” of scientific research.
+Journals are the most important source for a researcher to consult, as they constitute the “moving front” of scientific research.
 As scientists perform experiments, collect data, and evaluate the results, their goal is usually to publish the information in a scholarly journal, where it can be distributed to the larger scientific community.
 To pass muster with the scientific community, journal articles undergo peer review, during which they are read by other experts in the field, who will comment on the article’s quality and importance, suggest areas for improvement, or ask additional questions about the research.

-Letters Journal: the Letters Journal is a source for the publication of preliminary research findings.
+A letters journal is a source for the publication of preliminary research findings.
 Physics was one of the first disciplines to use this mechanism to distribute research information, but it is common among many disciplines now.
 Note that this is an actual publication of results, although they may be considered “preliminary” results.
 Contrast this with the pre-print, which, while it has been accepted for publication, has not yet been published in a journal.